Judaism With Open Arms

-This year we honor a wonderful person who has given so much to our Center.
+This year we honor a wonderful couple who has given so much to our Center.

 We invite you to use the Journal to express your thoughts and congratulations.
-You may also honor loved ones or shares milestones and achievements.
+You may also honor loved ones or share milestones and achievements.

 Full Page – Gold – $800